 - data to be processed more quickly & efficiently.

 - the program (

 R) to minimize the storage size.

-Remember, that we also discussed classes during class in these lessons: vectors in R - data classes
+Remember, that you also learned about classes during class in these lessons: vectors in R - data classes

 data.frame is of class character (

 chr).
 This means that